Afsana-Setu/E-Commerce-Website-Krishi-Banijjo-/README.md

 ├── config/
 │   └── config.php           # Database configuration file
 └── assets/
-    ├── css/
+    ├── css/                 # CSS files
-    ├── js/
+    ├── js/                  # JavaScript files
-    └── images/
+    └── images/              # Images used in the website
 ```

 ## Usage

 - **For Users:**
-  - Register and login to explore and purchase products.
+  - Register and log in to explore and purchase products.
   - Add items to your cart and proceed to checkout.
   - Track your orders through the user dashboard.

 - **For Admins:**
-  - Login to the admin panel to manage the website content.
+  - Log in to the admin panel to manage the website content.
   - Add, edit, or remove products from the inventory.
   - View and process customer orders.